What Years Did The Toyota 4Runner Have A V8?

 In the mid-2000s, manufacturers faced pressure to improve fuel efficiency in their engines.
 It wasn’t uncommon to see several models drop their larger engines from the lineup.
 Instead, they opted for smaller, more eco-friendly powerplants.
 Toyota was no exception.

 As fuel emissions standards increased, Toyota had to find a way to decrease emissions on its V8 engines during cold starts.
-Also, to the original catalytic converter, Toyota added a second converter into the exhaust manifold.
+Also, Toyota added a second converter to the original catalytic converter into the exhaust manifold.

 Converters need warming up before they can be fully efficient.
 So, Toyota thinned out the steel surrounded the catalytic converters.
 After many heating and cooling cycles, the thinner metal would crack.
 This problem leads to hampered performance and, worse, failed catalytic converters.